ABOUT

 Dr Emily Leeming PhD

-Dr Emily Leeming is a scientist at King's College London, dietitian, former chef, speaker and author of Genius Gut: The Life-Changing Science of Eating for your Second Brain (Daily Mail's Top Reads 2024, Cosmo's Best Health Read 2024).
+Dr Emily Leeming is a scientist at King's College London, dietitian, former chef, speaker and author of Genius Gut: The Life-Changing Science of Eating for your Second Brain (Daily Mail's Top Reads 2024, Cosmo's Best Health Read 2024) and Fibre Power: Transform Your Energy and Feel Amazing (out May 2026).

-Dr Emily writes monthly for the UK's largest circulating newspaper the Daily Mail, and Women's Health magazine. and is regularly featured in the media including BBC Radio, Vogue, The Telegraph, The Guardian and The Sunday Times.
+Dr Emily writes a regular column for the UK's largest circulating newspaper the Daily Mail, and is frequently featured in the media.

 Francesco Asnicar, Sarah E. Berry, Ana M. Valdes, Long H. Nguyen, Gianmarco Piccinno, David A. Drew, Emily R. Leeming, et al. 2021.
 “Microbiome Connections with Host Metabolism and Habitual Diet from 1,098 Deeply Phenotyped Individuals.”
 Nature Medicine 27 (2): 321–32.